 I am an assistant professor of Media Studies at the University of Virginia.
-I am a 2020-2021 Berggruen Fellow, 2021 Fellow at the University of Edinburgh Institute for Advanced Studies in the Humanities, and 2020-2021 Visiting Scholar at the Center for Advance Studies in the Behavioral Sciences at Stanford.
 Most of my research is about money and other communication technologies.

 My book, New Money: How Payment Became Social Media was released from Yale University Press in August 2020.
 My co-edited book, Paid: Tales of Dongles, Checks, and Other Money Stuff was published by MIT Press in April 2017.

 I recently released a major research report on the warning signs and ways forward for Central Bank Digital Currencies (CBDCs), which was conducted in collaboration with the MIT Digital Currency Initiative and fudned by the Gates Foundation.
 I am also writing a book about scams.